What is a real estate business?

-Aim to create a site that builds your brand, establishes your approach and style and communicates your value proposition.
-As it is with other fields that are personality-driven (like real estate sales and other creative services), people are not just buying your services; they’re buying a relationship with you.
+Aim to create a site that builds your brand, establishes your approach and style, and communicates your value proposition.
+As with other personality-driven fields (like real estate sales and other creative services), people are not just buying your services; they’re buying a relationship with you.

 When purchasing something as important as a home, trust is critical.
 Make sure everything about your brand conveys that you’re a trustworthy authority.

 Finally, a strong website design will lend credibility and legitimacy to your business.
-To learn more about great website design, check out Grow Your Small Business With These 7 Website Design Best Practices and 7 Modern Web Design Trends for 2019.
+To learn more about great website design, check out Grow Your Small Business With These 7 Website Design Best Practices.

 Market research remains a valuable, necessary tool every business owner should use when starting a new business venture.

-Make sure you understand all of your choices and then consider which will work best for your business.
+When you create a sales plan, make sure you understand your choices and then consider which will work best for your business.

-Start with the big one: how will you sell your services?
+Start with the big one: how will you sell your real estate business services?